ChoGathK/readme.md/README.md

 Here are some ideas to get you started:

-- 🔭  I'm currently working on [sophons](https://github.com/sophons-space).
+- 🔭  I'm currently working on [sophons-space](https://github.com/sophons-space).
-- 📚  I'm writing something on [my blog](https://github.com/ChoGathK/blogs).
+- 📚  I'm writing something on [blogs](https://github.com/ChoGathK/blogs).